Political Science

 Research

 The departmental approach is to focus on legitimacy and institutional change: institutional change (globally, regionally, nationally) may accommodate demands and affect capabilities; legitimacy is indispensable in effectuating institutional change, whereas institutional performance will affect legitimacy and thus the long-term resilience of societies.
 The Department Political Science is embedded in the Institute for Management Research.
 View all publications here.
+Our research was assessed as excellent in 2025!

 About our department